Policies and Procedures

 Before a student initiates a grade appeal, he or she must contact the instructor from whom the grade in question was received and attempt to resolve the issue in a face-to-face meeting.
 If the instructor is a Graduate Teaching Assistant (GTA) or instructor/lecturer in a Public Speaking Fundamentals, a Publication Design and Graphics, or a Media Writing course and the grade cannot be resolved, then the student and instructor/lecturer must notify their appropriate course coordinator that a student grade is in question and the coordinator will attempt to help the instructor/lecturer and student resolve the grade in question.
 If an instructor/lecturer or GTA is no longer employed by the University, then the student should contact the coordinator of the appropriate course or if there is no coordinator, the student should contact the school director.

 If the instructor and student cannot resolve the issue, the student and instructor should contact the director of the School of Communication.
 The director may meet separately or jointly with the student and instructor to pursue a resolution of the issue and explain the grade appeal process.

-If there are extenuating circumstances (such as conflict of interest by a Grade Appeals Committee member, time of year, volume of appeals, etc.), then the Advisery Committee may select students who are not elected representatives and faculty who are not members of the Advisery Committee.
+If there are extenuating circumstances (such as conflict of interest by a Grade Appeals Committee member, time of year,

 The Grade Appeals Committee will establish procedures to examine the appeal, gather whatever information is deemed necessary to determine the facts and investigate the appeal by means of oral hearings.
 After deliberation, the committee will vote to grant a grade change (and thus grant the appeal) or reject the appeal.
 If the appeal is granted, then the committee will also determine the grade to be given.
 To change a grade requires an agreement of the majority (three of the five votes must be in favor of the change).